 Exposure to the Canadian dollar is through corporate administration costs.
-The Company has exposure to Australian dollar through the Company's Australian operations.
-The Company has exposure to Malaysian Ringgit through the Company's Malaysian operations.
-The Malaysian Ringgit weakened slightly during the quarter compared with the USD and CAD.
+The Company has exposure to the Australian dollar through the Company's Australian operations.
+The Company has exposure to the Malaysian Ringgit through the Company's Malaysian operations.
+The Malaysian Ringgit weakened slightly during fourth quarter 2014 compared with the USD and CAD.
 A weaker Malaysian Ringgit reduces costs in US dollar terms at the Company's Malaysian operations.

 In addition, the Company is exposed to currency risk through assets and liabilities denominated in currencies other than the U.S. dollar.
 The foreign currency share purchase warrants contain a number of derivative components that would cause exposure to foreign currency risk.
 The Company has not hedged any of its currency risks.
-The derivative components associated to foreign currency fluctuation are fair valued at each period and gains or losses are recorded to its income (refer to note 3 of the financial statements).
+The derivative components associated with foreign currency fluctuations are fair valued at each period and gains or losses are recorded to its income (refer to note 3 of the financial statements).

-Based on the net exposures as at March 31, 2014 and assuming that all other variables remain constant, a 5% depreciation or appreciation of the RM against the US dollar would result in an increase/decrease of approximately \$0.13 million (June 30, 2013 - \$0.26 million) in the Company's net income.
-A 5% depreciation or appreciation of the CAD against the US dollar would result in an increase/decrease of approximately \$0.35 million (June 30, 2013 - increase/decrease \$0.13 million) in net income and a 5% depreciation or appreciation of the AUD against the US dollar would result in an increase/decrease of approximately \$0.02 million (June 30, 2013 - increase/decrease of approximately \$0.02 million (June 30, 2013 - increase/decrease of approximately \$0.02 million (June 30, 2013 - increase/decrease of approximately \$0.02 million (June 30, 2013 - increase/decrease of approximately \$0.02 million (June 30, 2013 - increase/decrease of approximately \$0.02 million (June 30, 2013 - increase/decrease of approximately \$0.02 million (June 30, 2013 - increase/decrease of approximately \$0.02 million (June 30, 2013 - increase/decrease of approximately \$0.02 million (June 30, 2013 - increase/decrease \$0.00 million) in net income.
+Based on the above net exposures as at June 30, 2014 and assuming that all other variables remain constant, a 5% depreciation or appreciation of the RM against the US dollar would result in an increase/decrease of approximately \$0.11 million (June 30, 2013 - \$0.22 million) in the Company's net income, a 5% depreciation or appreciation of the CAD against US dollar would result in an increase/decrease of approximately \$0.34 million (June 30, 2013 - increase/decrease \$0.12 million) in net income and a 5% depreciation or appreciation of the AUD against the US dollar would result in an increase/decrease of approximately \$0.03 million (June 30, 2013 - nil) in net income.

-Figure 19: Average Monthly CAD to USD Exchange Rates
+Figure 18: Average Monthly CAD to USD Exchange Rates

-Figure 20: Average Monthly CAD to Malaysian Ringgit (RM) Exchange Rates
+Figure 19: Average Monthly CAD to Malaysian Ringgit (RM) Exchange Rates